liviucotfas/ASE.Multimedia/Labs/05. Graphics.2D - Vector/Scalable Vector Graphics.md

 1. Display the horizontal and vertical axes (as shown above).
 2. Display tooltips when the user hovers over the bars in you chart (as shown above).
+3. (optional) Check the [D3.js](https://d3js.org/) library.
+Reimplement the example above using this library.